johnny-bm/areeba-pricing-simulator/README.md

 ## License

-UNLICENSED - All rights reserved by Areeba
+UNLICENSED - All rights reserved by areeba